Crown Charter School

 - Diversity Most diverse schools (Top 5%)

-- Crown Charter School's student population of 326 students has grown by 6% over five school years.
+Crown Charter School's student population of 326 students has stayed relatively flat over five school years.

 |School Type||Charter School|